RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 ### Agreements

-Guests and members are required to agree to the member agreement before interacting with other people at 7 Cups.
-Listeners are required to agree to the listener agreement.
-These agreements are also known as terms of service (ToS), terms of use, and other variations.
+Guests and members are required to agree to the [member agreement](https://www.7cups.com/inc/memberTOS.html) before interacting with other people at 7 Cups.
+Listeners are required to agree to the [listener agreement](https://www.7cups.com/listenerAgreement.php).
+These agreements are also known as terms of service (ToS), terms of use, and other variants.

-At the time of writing this guide (April 2018) the agreements are out of date and very misleading.
+At the time of writing this guide (April 2018) the agreements are out of date and in some ways very misleading.

 ### Privacy policy